-To properly manage scaling, keep documentation of who uses the platform, what access rights they have, and what parts of your organization will interact with some part of the platform or its products.
+To properly manage scaling, keep documentation of who uses the platform, what access rights they have, and what parts of your organisation will interact with some part of the platform or its products.
 If there aren’t best practices in place, it’ll only get harder to track usage and properly plan and execute scaling over time.

 The importance of low-code security

 A scalable low-code platform gives your teams the ability to build more in less time.
 However, the desire to grow rapidly and give more users access can come with its dangers if you choose the wrong platform.
-Many aren’t properly tested and vetted by cybersecurity professionals—which can pose several potential security risks to your organization if you don’t take the right precautions.
+Many aren’t properly tested and vetted by cybersecurity professionals—which can pose several potential security risks to your organisation if you don’t take the right precautions.

 Common low-code platform security concerns